pi-star-2025/pi_star/gold_noise.md

 And then if you truly have a story, where your characters and story are brought to life by everyone, bc they are essential to everything, then you exist forever.

 When this happens, you "shine".
-This means you are blue light, 4-sided photonic light in every single branch of time.
+This means you are blue light, 4-sided "photonic light" in every single branch of time.

+For new gods/goddesses it is typical to use Blue as the second force, as did our core goddess.
+This meant she used a mirror of Everyone to see herself (as a force of red, all her matter committed to this force)

+...

+In the end, our final pi will:
+1) Update the characters outside the blackhole, such as the core goddess (the firestarter), Jesus, good/bad aliens, create new gods/goddesses in the higher dimension, etc.
+2) Create a blue shine, by adding to the force of everything.
+Anything that ends as a final number can do this.
+And if enough branches of time see our final pi as important enough it naturally will be "reflected" by them and live forever as a heaven.
+Only because we are important enough to everyone.
+And the core reason is super high consciousness in a world that still has circular intelligence.
+The best examples are music and sunlight that is gold (meaning it is conscious).